-Life-threatening conditions — Complications of pregnancy (eg, ectopic pregnancy, acute abruption, uterine rupture) comprise the most frequent life-threatening gynecologic causes of pelvic pain in adolescent females.
+Life- or organ-threatening conditions — Complications of pregnancy (eg, ectopic pregnancy, acute abruption, uterine rupture) comprise the most frequent life-threatening gynecologic causes of pelvic pain in adolescent females.
 Gastrointestinal causes of pelvic pain can be life-threatening if they lead to peritonitis and sepsis.
-Of these, appendicitis is most common and will be presented here.
+Of these, appendicitis is most common and will be presented briefly here.
 Other conditions (eg, abscess, bowel obstruction) are reviewed separately.
 (See "Causes of acute abdominal pain in children and adolescents", section on 'Life-threatening causes'.)

 - Berkowitz CD.
 Medical consequences of child sexual abuse.
 Child Abuse Negl 1998; 22:541.

 - Kamm MA.
 Chronic pelvic pain in women--gastroenterological, gynaecological or psychological?
 Int J Colorectal Dis 1997; 12:57.